chadfurman/chadfurman.github.io/_posts/2018-8-5-How-GraphQL-Saved-My-Project.markdown

 The title of this article could just as easily be *“Why I never want to work on another REST API ever again”*, or perhaps more mildly *“Why GraphQL and Why Not REST?”*

-I am writing this on the heels of a second read-through of [“REST vs GraphQL: A Critical Review”](https://blog.goodapi.co/rest-vs-graphql-a-critical-review-5f77392658e7) (found here: https://blog.goodapi.co/rest-vs-graphql-a-critical-review-5f77392658e7) and felt that Z’s article is minimizing the benefits of GraphQL in a way that makes REST look like it can still be a plausible solution to enterprise business needs.
+I am writing this on the heels of a second read-through of [“REST vs GraphQL: A Critical Review”](https://blog.goodapi.co/rest-vs-graphql-a-critical-review-5f77392658e7) and felt that Z’s article is minimizing the benefits of GraphQL in a way that makes REST look like it can still be a plausible solution to enterprise business needs.

 It cannot.